-At Artie Pennington Law Offices, PLLC, we understand the importance of estate planning and will spend the time needed to understand your goals for your estate plan.
+At Artie Pennington Law Offices, PLLC, we understand the importance of the estate planning process and will spend the time needed to understand your goals for your estate plan.
 We have extensive experience with estate planning and business ownership, which allows us to provide creative solutions to complex problems.
 Our attention to detail ensures that our clients’ estate plans accurately reflect their wishes and that their loved ones are cared for in the event of their incapacity or death.

 What Is Estate Planning?

 Estate planning is the process of making decisions about managing and distributing one’s assets during their lifetime and after their death.
-It involves creating legal documents that will govern the disposition of assets and provide instructions for medical and financial decisions if an individual is unable to make them on their own.
+It involves creating estate planning documents that will govern the disposition of assets and provide instructions for medical and financial decisions if an individual is unable to make them on their own.

 Estate planning allows individuals to have control over how their assets are distributed and ensures that their wishes are carried out.

 What Assets Should Be In An Estate Plan?

 An estate plan can include various assets such as real estate, personal property, bank accounts, retirement accounts, life insurance policies and business interests.
 A comprehensive estate plan considers all assets and who will receive them.